 Make a plan for the growing season

-To get started, grab a piece of paper, download a garden planning app or outline a rough draft on your computer.
-Now you want to spend some time thinking about what to plant and how much of it you should plant.
-This gives you a great opportunity to consider placement, plant spacing and plant height.
-Make sure to consider what direction your garden faces and what climatic conditions it is going to be in.
-This allows you to keep in mind your plants’ differing tolerances to temperatures.
+To get started, you should spend some time thinking about what to plant and how much of it you should plant.
+It's important to plant spacing and height.
+Keep in mind your plants’ differing tolerances to temperatures!

-Once you have spent some time brainstorming and you have decided on everything you would like to plant, we recommend mapping out your garden.
-You can do this by the square foot or the number of beds available.
-When planning out what to place where, you should always consider what direction each bed faces to determine whether it would create a healthy environment for your plant to grow.
+To get started, spend some time brainstorming and decide on everything you would like to plant.
+When deciding what to place where, you should keep in mind the direction each bed faces to determine whether it would create a healthy environment for your plant to grow in.

 What to do in the garden in Spring

 When does spring start and end?

 The spring season sees its official beginning on March 1st and is here to stay until May 31st each year.
 Spring is the known as a time for new beginnings, making it a favourite for many gardeners.
 The combination of frequent rainfall and sunshine creates an optimal environment for any seeds and crops you sow to transform into blooming plants and delicious veggies.